rniice/react-jibo-challenge/README.md

 ## Method 2

-Go to the prject root and run `iojs bin/launch.js`.
+Go to the project root and run `iojs bin/launch.js`.

 # Debugging